megamsys/solusvm_go/README.md

 # solusvm #

-solusvm is a Go client library for accessing the [solusvm billing system][].
+solusvm is a Go client library for accessing the [solusvm master][].

 **Documentation:**